-Intent – our ambition for our pupils; how we achieve the best in everyone
+Our ambition for our students; how we achieve the best in everyone

-Entitlement – We believe that all children have the right to learn what is in the United Learning Curriculum; schools have a duty to ensure that all children are taught the whole of it.
+- Entitlement – All students have the right to learn what is in the United Learning Curriculum and all students at Castle View Academy are taught all of it.

 - Mastery – We want all students to achieve a full understanding of the knowledge specified in the Curriculum for each year, and teaching should not move on until this is achieved.

-Implementation – how we expose our pupils to powerful knowledge and provide education with character
+How we expose our students to powerful knowledge and provide education with character

 The curriculum in each subject can be accessed here.
 Subject specialism is at the heart of our curriculum and you will see differences in the way that the curriculum is constructed and assessed in different subjects.
 Standardised written assessments, for example, play less of a role in performance subjects such as music, drama and physical education.
 The stability of our curriculum allows subject expertise to develop over time, and we are careful to provide sufficient time for teachers of the same subject to plan together and collaborate.

 Further subject specialism is provided by United Learning’s subject advisors.
 These advisors are subject experts who help teachers link the subject discipline to our pupils’ daily experience in the classroom.
 Subject advisors meet regularly with Heads of Department across United Learning and provide curriculum resources to support the implementation of the subject curriculum.